braden-godley/illugens/README.md

 IlluGens is a website that allows users to generate Stable Diffusion images that have an illusion baked into them.
 Users can place text or images in a canvas which is then used as a "stencil" for the illusion that is generated.

+NOTE: Still in active development, eventually will be deployed as a SaaS-like website where users can purchase tokens and run generations with them.

 ## Running locally

 Note: You will need to have Docker and Docker Compose installed.